Creating the look you want at a price you can afford

 Just because it's on sale doesn't mean you should buy it.
 On my recent trip, I removed half of my cart's contents before I hit the checkout lane.
 If I didn't absolutely love it or it didn't fit perfectly, it had to go back, no matter how low the price.
 It was hard putting $2 tops back on the rack, but I knew that they would occupy valuable closet space and not get worn as often.
 Keep your willpower in check and realize there will always be another deal waiting in the store around the corner.

 Kimberly Danger is the publisher of Mommysavers.com, a website for moms interested in saving time and money.
-For seven years, Mommysavers has been helping people live well for less.
+For several years, Mommysavers has been helping people live well for less.
 Kimberly is the author of 1000 Best Baby Bargains.
 She lives in Southern Minnesota with her husband and two kids.

 Take the Next Step: